 At the end of the certificate installation script output, you will see the certificate’s expiration date which is usually 3 months from the day you installed it.
 Renewing a certificate is as easy as running a single command.

 You can test the renewal process with the following command.

 If the test succeeded without issues, you can actually renew the certificate by leaving out the additional parameters.

-Once the renewal is complete, reload your web service to update the configuration with the next command.
+Once the renewal is complete, reload Apache to update the configuration with the next command.